Crustless Blueberry Pie

 The edges are chewier with a more tender and gooey interior.
 If you want it firmer, bake it longer.
 I sprinkled sugar on top before baking and it adds a tiny bit of crunch, which I relish.

-How to Make Blueberry Pie Without a Crust
+How to Make a Crustless Blueberry Pie

 Homemade blueberry pie couldn’t be simpler!
 For this recipe, you’ll need flour, sugar, cinnamon, salt, melted butter, eggs, vanilla and almond extracts, and fresh blueberries.